 Hi Kim,

 This is a great question, and one that comes up often, especially when markets are a bit unsettled.
-There’s no one-size-fits-all answer, but here are a few things to consider before making your decision:
+There’s no one-size-fits-all answer and without knowing more about your financial circumstances I cannot provide a definitive answer, however there are a few important factors I’d encourage you to consider before making a decision:

 - Do you need the cash right now?